 Your doctor may order tests for you to rule our an organic disease.
 This may include a CT scan or MRI, blood tests, and eye exams, depending on the type of symptoms you describe.

-Rare or mild occurrences of silent migraine may not require treatment at all.
+Rare or mild occurrences may not require treatment at all.
 However, for many people sans-migraine is not something to be shrugged off.
 The symptoms can still be completely debilitating.
 For cases like that, there is help.

-Abortive drugs are often helpful when it comes to silent migraine.
+Abortive drugs are often helpful.
 Sometimes something as simple as aspirin can stop the symptoms (especially effervescent aspirin - the kind that fizzes when you drop it into water).
 Usually you want something fast acting, such as a beta-agonist inhalent (such as isoproterenol).
 Also helpful are sublingual (under the tongue) nitroglycerin, meclofenamate (Meclomen, frequently used for arthritis), and naproxen sodium.
 For prevention, calcium channel blockers, a common migraine preventative, may also be helpful.
-Anti-seizure drugs are sometimes tried, such as topiramate (again, these are used for other types of migraine as well, not just silent migraine) Talk to your doctor about the full range of migraine medication that's available today.
+Anti-seizure drugs are sometimes tried, such as topiramate (again, these are used for other types of migraine as well) Talk to your doctor about the full range of migraine medication that's available today.

 -->One of the major types of abortive migraine drugs, triptans, are not recommended.
 For one thing, they don't act fast enough - you need something very quick and preferably early on in the aura to be effective.
 For another thing, if an actual headache strikes later, you may want to take a triptan then.